 - You could lodge a compliant with your insurer, of which they should inform you of the outcome in writing.

-- If you are unhappy with that outcome, you could lodge a dispute with the Financial Ombudsman Service (FOS), which provides external dispute resolution for consumers who have been unable to solve complaints with their insurer.
-The decision made by FOS is binding.
+- If you are unhappy with that outcome, you could lodge a dispute with the Australian Financial Complaints Authority (AFCA), which provides external dispute resolution for consumers who have been unable to solve complaints with their insurer.
+The decision made by AFCA is binding.

-FOS outlines a number of conditions worth considering before lodging a dispute, including the types of disputes they can and can’t consider, as well as the limits on claims and compensation.
+AFCA outlines a number of conditions worth considering before lodging a dispute, including the types of disputes they can and can’t consider.

 How can I change my home insurance policy?